What causes an eating disorder?

 Causes and Risks

 Eating Disorders are very complex illnesses.
 We still don’t fully understand what causes them.
-Many things are involved, including a person’s personality, mental health, genetic and biological factors, and social environment.
+Many things are involved, including mental health, genetic and biological factors, and social environment.
 The reasons are different for each person.

 Some risk factors for developing an eating disorder are: